Rototu/recursiveSQLDatabase/readme.md

 I have provided two ways of execution for them (a straightforward algorithm, "StandardDB", and an optimised one, "RecursiveDB").

+The engine can be customised from the `config.js` file, where different parameters can be changed (details in file).

 The exact type of syntax that can be parsed can be seen in the `dataset\query1.txt`, `dataset\query2.txt` and `dataset\queryOrdered.txt` files .
 No other keywords than those is the example files are supported, but tables can have any number of columns and the recursive instruction can have any number of comparison operations.

-To see how to use the the db engine, take a look at `index.js` in the root folder.
+To see how to use the the db engine and how to write your own benchmarks, take a look at `index.js`, `graphBenchmark.js` and `orderedBenchmark.js` in the root folder.

 ## Assumptions